 - 1) Policies are generally as stated in the audited financial accounts. - 2) Sale of assets; the gross value of sales is disclosed in the statement of fund flows.
 The "carrying value" of assets sold is assumed to be equal to the sale value. - 3) Depreciation is forecast based on existing assets, works in progress and proposed purchases/construction.
-Depreciation of \$1 million previously held in Finance and Central Treasury has been allocated in 2018-19 largely to Transport and Fleet and Plant services. - 4) Borrowing may be substituted with other funding sources if available at the time. - 5) Capital Grants and contributions exclude the estimated value of non-cash assets contributed by developers. - 6) Costs exclude net present value of future remediation of landfills and the like. - 7) Investment revenues are based on estimated cash/fund flow actually realised. - 8) Financial module of the new Corporate Business System was implemented including a new chart of accounts and changes to areas of directorate responsibility. - 9) A conservative approach is taken when preparing budget forecasts.
-Council recognises capital income and expenditure supported by external funding when funding is secured and timing of projects can be reliably determined.
+Depreciation of \$1 million previously held in Finance and Central Treasury has been allocated in 2018-19 largely to Transport and Fleet and Plant services. - 4) Borrowing may be substituted with other funding sources if available at the time. - 5) Capital Grants and contributions exclude the estimated value of non-cash assets contributed by developers. - 6) Costs exclude net present value of future remediation of landfills and the like. - 7) Investment revenues are based on estimated cash/fund flow actually realised. - Financial module of the new Corporate Business System was implemented during 2017-18, including a new chart of accounts and changes to areas of directorate responsibility. - 9) A conservative approach is taken when preparing budget forecasts.
+Council recognise capital income and expenditure supported by external funding when funding is secured and timing of projects can be reliably determined. - 10) Forecasts reflect a proposed dividend payment from Water and Sewer Funds to General Fund.
+This is accounted for as Investment Revenue across all funds to facilitate the Consolidated presentation of the funds.